-Staff, volunteers and governors of Penketh High School must follow the procedures set out below in the event of a safeguarding issue.
+Staff, volunteers and governors of Penketh South CP School must follow the procedures set out below in the event of a safeguarding issue.

-Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)" or Safeguarding Officer
+Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".